Directed by: David Fincher || Produced by: Art Linson, Cean Chaffin, Ross Grayson Bell

 Fincher emphasizes these themes with his now typical Kubrickian visual methodology.
 Fincher’s world of Fight Club is filled with blood, dirt, and urban decay, made all the more foreboding by his ever present low-key lighting.
 There’s also barely any handheld or unmotivated camera movements in any scene.
 The man demonstrates character motivations, control, emotional status, and story development through the smallest details of editing and camera placement.
 The juxtaposition of Fincher’s subtle camerawork for the majority of the film’s dramatic exposition against the effects-heavy set-pieces adds strengths to both styles precisely because of his commitment to their contrast.
 He only uses flashy New Wave-style montage when he needs to, yet he executes it with full authority when he does.
 On the other hand, he consistently relies on stationary tripod shots, smooth, motion-controlled camera-pans, and the subtlest of cuts to depict the majority of the film that builds to the aforementioned memorable centerpieces.

 Most of Fincher’s films benefit from multiple viewings and become more entertaining with repetition, but Flight Cub is perhaps the best example of how well his craft holds up and how ambiguous his storytelling can be.
 There are few filmmakers who can adapt the darkest, most perverted fantasies of the human mind and artfully dissect them into A-list pulp films that even the dimwitted masses can appreciate.
 I suppose that’s the mark of a true filmmaker, someone who can take any concept, no matter how “lowbrow” or B-movie and do it “A” for the critics; by the same logic, they can take any Oscar-bait formula and digest it into something that is actually dramatic and cinematic.
 Fight Club is all those things and then some.
-Just don’t talk about it.